• Skip to primary navigation

 Tweet

-Calling these "cookies" may be a bit of a stretch, but hear me out.
-Doesn't calling them cookies make it feel more like a treat to eat these healthy little oat nuggets?
-Maybe I'm just simple minded but it tricks me into thinking I'm getting something more decadent than an all out health bomb.
-Buuuttt, since these banana oat cookies are so super duper healthy, you can munch away and have two if you want.
+Maybe I’m just simple minded but it tricks me into thinking I’m getting something more decadent.
+Buuuttt, since these banana oat cookies are full of all the things your body craves, you can munch away and have two if you want.
 NBD.
-Not gonna lie, the ability to down more than one without adding lbs. to the booty is a major plus in my book right now. #pregnancyweight
+Not gonna lie, the ability to down more than one without any chagrin is a major plus in my book.

 One thing that’s important though is the age of your bananas – it is crucial in this recipe.
 The ones pictured above are a bit misleading because you really want to use banana bread bananas.
 You know, the ones with the brown spots that are more sugary and sweet?
 If you don’t use brown bananas, the cookies won’t be as sweet unless you add sugar and that defeats the whole purpose of a sugar free recipe.